MWATelescope/mwax_udp2sub/design.md

 metadata acquisition was successful.

 ```
-1.0 -> _.2         # enter metafits reading state (but after this we should check state has not become 4 or 5 before continuing)
+[12].0 -> _.2      # enter metafits reading state (but after this we check state has not become 6 before continuing)
+6.0 -> _.6         # let makesub know it's safe to free the slot.
 _.2 -> _.[45]      # exit metafits reading state
 ```